-Write down the computer Host Name:
+Write down the computer Host Name: thunder

-Write down the Host Names of a couple other computers:
+Write down the Host Names of a couple other computers: Answers will vary.

 Do all of the servers and workstations share the same network portion of the IP address as the student workstation?
+Answers will vary, although probably not.
+The workstation is probably on a different segment than the servers.